Wilmer Flores Player Props: Giants vs. Athletics

-On Saturday, Wilmer Flores (.425 on-base percentage in past 10 games, 65 points above season-long percentage) and the San Francisco Giants play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
-First pitch is at 7:07 PM ET.
+Wilmer Flores -- with a slugging percentage of .634 in his past 10 games, including two home runs -- will be in action for the San Francisco Giants against the Oakland Athletics, with Luis Medina on the hill, on August 6 at 4:07 PM ET.

-He racked up three hits (going 3-for-4 with a double) in his most recent appearance against the Diamondbacks.
+He had two hits (going 2-for-4) in his most recent appearance against the Athletics.

 Wilmer Flores Game Info & Props vs. the Athletics